From spectral cluster to uniform resolvent estimates on compact manifolds: Main results

 \subsection{Notation}

-If not indicated otherwise, $L^q$ always stands for $L^q(M)$.
+If not indicated otherwise (and with the exception of Section \ref{Section Abstract results} and Subsections \ref{subsec.
+Localization and reduction to an equation on Rn}--\ref{subs. proof eps>1}), $L^q$ always stands for $L^q(M)$, with respect to the natural volume form induced by the Riemannian metric.
 The norm of an operator $A:L^p\to L^q$, initially defined on $L^2\cap L^p$ and extended by continuity, is denoted by $\|A\|_{L^p\to L^q}$.
 We write $2^*$ for the Sobolev exponent $2n/(n-2)$ if $n\geq 3$ and any fixed, sufficiently large number $2^*<\infty$ for $n=2$.
 We will call a bump function adapted to a set if it is supported on that set and equal to one on a slightly smaller dilate of the same set. $a\lesssim b$ means $a\leq Cb$ for some universal constant $C$ (independent $\lambda$).
 If the constant is assumed to be small, we write $a\ll b$.
+We sometimes abbreviate statements like $a\leq C_N \lambda^{-N}b$ for any $N>0$ by $a\lesssim \lambda^{-N}b$.
+For $x\in\R^n$, we write $D_x=-\I\partial_x$.
 The Weyl quantization of a pseudodifferential symbol $a$ is denoted by $a^w$.